kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-In this code, you create a **CNContactStore** instance. **CNContactStore** represents the user's address book, containing all of the user's contacts.
+In this code, you create a `CNContactStore` instance. `CNContactStore` represents the user's address book, containing all of the user's contacts.

-After you initialize the **CNContactStore**, you call the instance method `requestAccessForEntityType(:completion:)`.
+After you initialize the contact store, you call the instance method `requestAccessForEntityType(:completion:)`.

-The completion handler returns a boolean value: whether or not the user granted the app permission to access their contacts.
+The completion handler takes a boolean value representing whether or not the user granted the app permission to access their contacts.

 The first time you call this method, the system presents an alert asking the user for permission.
 Each subsequent time, the completion is called with the user's preference.
 The only way to change this is for the user to go into the Settings app to change their privacy setting.